 No, you don’t!
 You can buy your tickets online right here or you can get one at any of the stops mentioned above and purchase your ticket onboard.

 The printed ticket and the mobile version are both accepted.
 Just don’t lose your printed ticket.
 If you don’t have it you can’t board.

 Munich hop on hop off bus gives you access to all the sights

-It was mighty cold that morning in Munich, so when those doors finally opened it was a mad rush to get on there, get a seat and most important of all get warm!
-As we passed our driver Angelo we all said hello and looked for our headphones you normally get on the hop on, hop off buses.
-I asked him for some but he smiled at me and said that there was none.
+It was mighty cold in Munich in winter, so when those doors finally opened it was a mad rush to get on the Grayline hop on hop off bus, get a seat and most important of all get warm!

 Munich attractions are waiting around every corner